afragen/git-updater/README.md

 ### 403 - Unauthorized Access

 #### GitHub
 * usually this means that you have reached GitHub API's rate limit of 60 hits per hour.
-This is just informative and will go away in less than an hour
+This is informative and will go away in less than an hour.
 * a private GitHub repo without an Access Token designated in the Settings.

 ### 401 - Incorrect Authentication